PolyCash/polycash/README.md

 Empirecoin Web can act as front end web wallet for the decentralized EmpireCoin currency.
-It can also run as a standalone program for hosting centralized EmpireCoin private event_types.
+It can also run as a standalone program for hosting centralized EmpireCoin private games.

 To use Empirecoin Web as a wallet for the Empirecoin currency, first install empirecoind and ensure that RPC calls can be made.
-If you are only using Empirecoin Web to host private event_types, you don't need to install empirecoind.
+If you are only using Empirecoin Web to host private games, you don't need to install empirecoind.

 To get started, first please install and secure Apache, MySQL and PHP.
 Then create a new file: includes/config.php and paste the following code into this file.
 You can also find an example config file in includes/example_config.php